ymotoba/PagerSlidingTabStrip/README.md

 # Usage

-*For a working implementation of this project see the `sample/` folder.*
+For a working implementation of this project see the `sample/` folder.

-  1. Include the following dependency in your `build.gradle` file.
+1.Include the following dependency in your `build.gradle` file.

 ```groovy
     compile 'com.jpardogo.materialtabstrip:library:1.1.0'
 ```

 Or add the library as a project.
 I tried to send a pull request, but looks like the original developer doesn't maintain it anymore.

-  2. Include the `PagerSlidingTabStrip` widget in your layout.
+2.Include the `PagerSlidingTabStrip` widget in your layout.
 This should usually be placed above the `ViewPager` it represents.

 ```xml
     <com.astuetz.PagerSlidingTabStrip